A brief introduction on latent variable based ordinal regression models with an application to survey data

-\textbf{Abstract: } The analysis of survey data is a frequently arising issue in clinical trials, particularly when capturing quantities which are difficult to measure using, e.g., a technical device or a biochemical procedure.
-Typical examples are questionnaires about patient's well-being, pain, anxiety, quality of life or consent to an intervention.
-Data is captured on a discrete scale containing only a limited (usually three to ten) number of possible answers, of which the respondent has to pick the answer which fits best his personal opinion to the question.
-This data is generally located on an ordinal scale as answers can usually be arranged in an increasing order, e.g., ``bad", ``neutral", ``good" for well-being or ``none", ``mild", ``moderate", ``severe" for pain.
+\textbf{Abstract: } The analysis of survey data is a frequently arising issue in clinical trials, particularly when capturing quantities which are difficult to measure.
+Typical examples are questionnaires about patient's well-being, pain, or consent to an intervention.
+In these, data is captured on a discrete scale containing only a limited number of possible answers, from which the respondent has to pick the answer which fits best his/her personal opinion.
+This data is generally located on an ordinal scale as answers can usually be arranged in an ascending order, e.g., ``bad", ``neutral", ``good" for well-being.

-Since responses are often stored numerically for data processing purposes, analysis of survey data using ordinary linear regression (OLR) models seems to be natural.
-However, OLR assumptions are often not met as linear regression requires a constant variability of the response variable and can yield predictions out of the range of response categories.
-Moreover, in doing so, one only gains insights about the mean response which might, depending on the response distribution, not be very representative.
+Since responses are usually stored numerically for data processing purposes, analysis of survey data using ordinary linear regression models are commonly applied.
+However, assumptions of these models are often not met as linear regression requires a constant variability of the response variable and can yield predictions out of the range of response categories.
+By using linear models, one only gains insights about the mean response which may affect representativeness.

-In contrast, ordinal regression models are able to provide probability estimates for all response categories and thus yield information about the full response scale rather than just the mean.
-Although these methods are well described in the literature, they seem to be rarely applied to biomedical or survey data.
-In this paper, we give a concise overview about fundamentals of ordinal models, applications to a real data set, outline usage of state-of-the-art-software to do so and point out strengths, limitations and typical pitfalls.
-This article is a companion work to a current vignette-based structured interview study in paediatric anaesthesia (German Clinical Trials Register \href{https://drks.de/search/de/trial/DRKS00027090}{DRKS00027090}).
+In contrast, ordinal regression models can provide probability estimates for all response categories and yield information about the full response scale beyond the mean.
+In this work, we provide a concise overview of the fundamentals of latent variable based ordinal models, applications to a real data set, and outline the use of state-of-the-art-software for this purpose.
+Moreover, we discuss strengths, limitations and typical pitfalls.
+This is a companion work to a current vignette-based structured interview study in paediatric anaesthesia.